 ♦ Your boat is not accessible 24 a day; if you want to work on or tinker with it, you’ll have to make arrangements in advance.

 YACHT CLUBS: Yacht clubs offer more than a place to moor your boat; they are a place to build a social network that you can enjoy on and off the water.
-Yacht clubs don’t offer the same service support on site as a regular marina, but they often have dining facilities, host events on and off the water and some have reciprocal arrangements with other clubs and outstations or destination marinas that are included in membership.
-Moorage fees at yacht clubs are often lower than commercial marinas, but you will also have to pay a club due and, depending on the club, a minimum food, and beverage fee.
+Yacht clubs don’t offer the same service support on-site as a regular marina, but they often have dining facilities, host events on and off the water and some have reciprocal arrangements with other clubs and outstations or destination marinas that are included in the membership.
+Moorage fees at yacht clubs are often lower than commercial marinas, but you will also have to pay a club due and, depending on the club, a minimum food & beverage fee.

 ⇒ Boat Insurance